ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

-# About Cluster Accounts
+# Accounts & Best Practices

 The YCRC HPC Policies can found [here](https://research.computing.yale.edu/services/high-performance-computing/hpc-policies).
 All users are required to abide by the described policies.

 ## Group Allocations

-A research group may request an allocation on one of [Yale's HPC clusters](/clusters-at-yale/clusters/index.md).
-Each group is granted access to the common compute resources and a [limited cluster storage allocation](/clusters-at-yale/data/index.md).
+A research group may request an allocation on one of [Yale's HPC clusters](/clusters-at-yale/clusters).
+Each group is granted access to the common compute resources and a [limited cluster storage allocation](/clusters-at-yale/data).

-## Request an Account
+### Request an Account

 You may request an account on a cluster using the [account request form](https://research.computing.yale.edu/account-request).
 User accounts are personal to individual users and may not be shared.
 Under no circumstances may any user make use of another user’s account.